Providing loving care to young children helps them to be mentally healthy.

 - Attention/focusing ability

-- Can your child stay focused on one activity for a period of time that is appropriate for her age?
+- Can your child stay focused on one activity for a period of time that is appropriate for their age?

 - Effortful control

 - Is your child able to wait?
-Can your child regulate her emotions while waiting?
-Is your child able to stop herself from doing something that is not allowed?
+Can your child regulate their emotions while waiting?
+Is your child able to stop themself from doing something that is not allowed?
 Does your child put effort into tasks?

 - How distressed and anxious does your child become when change happens?
-How distressed and anxious does your child become when she is stimulated?
+How distressed and anxious does your child become when they are stimulated?

 - Expression of anger and frustration

-- How much emotion does your child show when she doesn’t get her way or is challenged?
+- How much emotion does your child show when they don’t get their way or are challenged?

 - Recovery time

-- During transitions, how long does it take your child to calm herself and engage in the environment?
-If something negative happens, how long does it take your child to calm herself and engage in the environment?
+- During transitions, how long does it take your child to calm themself and engage in the environment?
+If something negative happens, how long does it take your child to calm themself and engage in the environment?

 Follow Up Questions